How Much Does Developmental Editing Cost?

 Budget will always be an important factor, but it should not be the most important factor.

 Before deciding on the editor that is right for your book, speak to that editor and determine that they understand what you are trying to do with your book.
 It is also important that you get multiple quotes and sample edits before making a final choice.
+Also make sure that you are comparing like with like, for example, will they be carrying out line editing as part of the service.

 The editorial process should be enjoyable and transformative, and you should be in control at all stages of the process; picking the correct editor is the difference between a good and great book.